 - General maintenance workers

-In addition, over 200 tons of waste was dumped by Bell Asbestos Mines.
-As a result, Thetford, Quebec was severely polluted, placing not only workers, but area residents in danger of developing toxic illnesses.
+Further, over 200 tons of waste was dumped by Bell Asbestos Mines.
+Thetford, Quebec was severely polluted, placing not only workers at risk, but also residents in danger of developing toxic asbestos-related illnesses.

 Legal Resources and Additional Information